 - There is a decent number of simple gadgets that you can use to improve your sidebar and footer

 - Integration with Google Adsense account – add ads and start making money

 - Integration with Google+ allows you yo post on the platform and pull Google+ comments instead of default Blogger comments

 Blogger is a nice place to start your blogging adventure and see what blogging is all about, but it is limited, outdated and not very future proof.
-If you have bigger ambitions like creating a professional web presence or building a business, it is not the optimal long term solution.
+If you have bigger ambitions like creating a professional web presence or building a business, it is not the ideal long-term solution.

 - WordPress is a flexible solution with many different design and functionality options, room to grow and expand your site

 - It is also the platform to go for if you want freedom in terms of control, flexibility and ownership

 - What’s great about WordPress is that it’s an open-sourced software with a large and vibrant community of developers and designers

 - A wide range of design templates to help you create a pretty and unique looking presence without need of design skills

 - There’s a plugin for anything you want to do that allows you to make changes and add features without needing any coding skills